 On paper, the CSL doesn’t stack up.
-You could have 90% as much fun in an E46 M3 for 20% of the price.
+You could have 90 percent as much fun in an E46 M3 for 20 percent of the price.

-However, the most iconic M Power BMWs are following the lead of Porsches and rocketing in value.
+However, the most iconic M Power BMWs have followed the lead of Porsches and rocketed in value.
 And that makes the CSL – arguably the greatest M3 of all – a potentially savvy investment.

 Still, let’s forgot money and talk about the car.
-It’s only February, but I doubt I’ll drive anything more exciting this year.
-When the oil has run dry and we’re all moving from A to B in autonomous electric pods, the CSL will be looked back upon wistfully as a legendary driver’s car.
-It hard-wires itself into your head like a craniotomy, leaving your mouth dry, your palms damp and your soul stirred.
+When the oil has run dry and we’re all moving from A to B in autonomous electric pods, the CSL will be looked upon wistfully as a legendary driver’s car.
+It hard-wires itself into your head like a craniotomy, leaving your mouth dry, palms damp and soul stirred.

-The 2005-2006 M3 CS cherry-picks some of CSL’s best bits for a fraction of the price.
+The 2005-2006 M3 CS cherry-picks some of CSL’s best bits for less than half the price.
 These include the steering rack, brakes and springs, plus a slightly wider version of those gorgeous alloys.
-Pay £20k for a good one.
+Pay £25,000 for a good one.